Diversity & Inclusion

 In addition, Mr. Tuesley has served as regulatory counsel to several major broadcast networks in connection with the FCC’s media ownership review proceedings.
 He also has advised clients with respect to all aspects of FCC regulations affecting broadcast and cable television and assisted them on legislative matters.
 Mr. Tuesley has substantial experience representing licensees in enforcement proceedings, especially in connection with the FCC’s broadcast indecency rules.
 He also has extensive experience representing clients before various committees of the U.S. Congress.

-Mr. Tuesley was selected for inclusion in Chambers USA: America’s Leading Lawyers for Business 2014 and 2015.
+Mr. Tuesley has repeatedly been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business.

 J.D., Indiana University, Maurer School of Law, 1999 (cum laude)